nikhilpatil2906/kubernetes-examples/README.md

 ## Requirements

 - Must have docker and kubernetes installed in you system
+- Must have some important packages to run kubernetes application on local eg. metrics-server.
+You can check it by running  "kubectl -n kube-system top pod"

 ### Enviroment which I am using to build and run the application: